Perspective | An urn was stolen from a D.C. apartment building. In it were the ashes of a nurse, mother of 7 and woman who deserved more than that ‘indignity.’

 One person who read it was Shauna Shepston, who realized she lived in the same building as Lynch.
 She created a Facebook page and an email account for people to volunteer to search for the urn.

-So far, she says, about 35 people have gone out in small groups at different times, and they have covered about 40 square blocks.
+So far, she says, about 35 people have reached out and 16 have gone out to search in small groups at different times.
+They have covered about 40 square blocks.

 Lynch, who has joined in some of the searches, describes the community support as “the one good thing” to come out of the incident.